-An Ontology Agent (OA) is an agent that provides access to one or more ontology servers and that provides the ontology services, as specified in this specification, to an agent community.
-As well as all the other agents, the OA registers its service with the DF (see section 6.4) and it is identified by the keyword FIPA-OA for the value of :agent-type.
-It also registers the list of maintained ontologies and their translation capabilities in order to allow agents to query the DF (see section 6.4.1) for the specific OA that manages a specific ontology.
+An OA is an agent that provides access to one or more ontology servers and which provide ontology services to an agent community.
+As well as all the other agents, the OA registers its service with the DF and it also registers the list of maintained ontologies and their translation capabilities in order to allow agents to query the DF for the specific OA that manages a specific ontology.